RouhanifardLab/PanHumanIVT/README.md

 ## Demo
 To run code, please download repository found in the Dropbox URL above and execute scripts and / or notebooks.
+Run time for notebooks ranges from minutes to multiple hours for subsampling experiments.

 ## Expected Output
 Data analysis figures, identified variant tsv files, and bed files for identified variants.